-After over a year of not having on-the-ground support from volunteers, the RCP staff and families in the Ukwega Ward in Tanzania were thrilled to welcome back the first team of volunteers.
-Global Volunteers Co-founder Michele Gran is leading this team of volunteers, who arrived in Ipalamwa on Saturday, July 31 for three weeks of service.
-Having served in Tanzania in November 2018, volunteer Leslie Apony says she is “excited to be part of the team to reopen the volunteer program”.
-In this journal entry from the first full day of service on Monday, Leslie shares what it feels like to be serving in Tanzania now.
+After over a year of not having on-the-ground support from volunteers, the RCP staff and families in the Ukwega Ward in Tanzania enthusiastically welcomed the first team of volunteers back to the community.
+Among the team members was Leslie Apony, a volunteer who first served in Tanzania in November 2018.
+Leslie, who was “excited to be part of the team to reopen the volunteer program,” shared her journal of the first full day of service.

 By Leslie Apony